ohler55/ox/README.md

      termination.
 This effect goes up until a match is found on the element name.

+ - SAX parser also given a :tolerant option with the same tolerance as the string parser.

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized